 The Biggest House Sitting Website Worldwide

 Don’t just take our word for it – check out Housesitsearch.com, a search aggregator that lists house sits available across the main platforms.
-A quick search yielded 5001 available house sits on this particular day.
+A quick search yielded 5001 available house sits on a particular day.
 When we subtracted all others and searched only for TrustedHousesitters, that number went to 3632.
 That means that THS has more than 2.5 times the number of sits than all other sites combined!

 This cannot be overstated.
 The odds are in your favor here.
 More options for finding your perfect sit.
 And vastly more sitters than sits, so homeowners will have plenty of great choices.
 Often homeowners tell us it’s hard to choose as they receive many great applicants.

 When we were first choosing which house sitting site to sign up for, a quick look at all the options showed that TrustedHousesitters had house sits listed in the most countries.
 So wherever we wanted to travel, we’d have a better likelihood of finding a house sit.
 They have many listings across the United States, Australia, New Zealand, throughout Europe (mostly Western Europe), and the United Kingdom.

 Occasionally sits pop up in Asia, South America, and Central America, but these are less common (across all house sitting websites) as the idea of house sitting has still not caught on in these cultures.

 Sleek Website and Easy to Navigate User Interface